Footsteps are quiet on marbled floors as a figure, shrouded by shadows, creeps along. He pauses in a corner, fingers massaging his temples.

 It’s just him and Obsidian Beast left now.

 Nathaniel can’t help the small upwards twitch of his lips at the nickname.
-He hadn’t planned on having a ‘villain name’ but he supposed that Shadow was better than the names that other’s have taken on.
+He hadn’t planned on having a ‘villain name’ but he supposed that Shadow was better than the names that other villains have taken on.

-Besides, he thought as he dimmed the lights and focused on blending into the darkness he created, it really was rather fitting.
+Besides, he thought as blocked out the dimmed light, focusing on blending further into the darkness he created, it really was rather fitting.

 “Especially since I always win.”

-And now, as his ring vibrates one last time, Nathaniel’s job was officially over.
-He had kept Obsidian beast distracted long enough that his boss was too far away to be tracked by hero’s abnormal sense of smell.
+And now, as his ring vibrates one last time, Nathaniel’s job as distraction was officially over.
+He had kept Obsidian Beast busy long for his boss to be out of range of his sense of smell.

-Nathaniel straightens his body, sliding his right hand behind his back and out of sight.
+Nathaniel straightens his body, sliding his right hand behind his back as he finally responds.
+“Does doggy want to play?”

 “There it is!”
 Obsidian barks out with a laugh before he squares his shoulders, eyes glinting in the low light.
 “You ready to get your ass kicked?”

 “Why don’t you come over here and find out?”
-Obsidian Beast steps forward, pushing his way through the boxes surrounding their feet.
+Obsidian Beast steps forward, sharp teeth glinting in the moonlight that filters in through the window across the room.

-“You know, as much as I’d love to stay and kick the ass of the Wolf Man himself, I’m afraid I really should get going.”
+“You know, as much as I’d love to stay and get my ass kicked by the Wolf Man himself, I’m afraid I really should get going.”

 “And what makes you think that I’m going to just let you go?”
 Obsidian’s hands curl inwards, light reflecting off his claws that grow sharper by the second.

-“Well, I think, just maybe,” Nathaniel pauses for only a moment, pulling his hand out from behind his back, “you’re going to be distracted by something else.”
+“Well, I was hoping that just maybe,” Nathaniel pauses for only a moment, pulling his hand out from behind his back, “you’re going to be distracted by something else.”

 “Oh?
 And what would that-..”
-Obsidian beast’s words trail off, eyes landing on the item in The Shadow’s grip.
+Obsidian Beast’s words trail off, eyes landing on the item in his grip.

 Nathaniel couldn’t held the chuckle that escaped him as he tossed the ball in the air, catching it with his other hand.